PmagPy/PmagPy-docs/intro.md

 ^^^

-The code base for the PmagPy project has been built up over the years by Lisa Tauxe (<a href="https://github.com/ltauxe" class="user-mention">@ltauxe</a>; Professor Emrita at the Scripps Institution of Oceanography) and by Nicholas Swanson-Hysell (<a href="https://github.com/swanson-hysell" class="user-mention">@swanson-hysell</a>; Associate Professor at UC Berkeley) supported by grants from the National Science Foundation.
-Lori Jonestrask (<a href="https://github.com/moonshoes87" class="user-mention">@moonshoes87</a>) and Ron Shaar (<a href="https://github.com/ronshaar" class="user-mention">@ronshaar</a>, Senior Lecturer at the Hebrew University of Jerusalem) have made substantial contributions to the project as have others in the [open community of contributors](https://github.com/pmagpy/pmagpy/graphs/contributors).
-You too can become a contributor by putting in a pull request.
+The code base for the PmagPy project has been built up over the years by Lisa Tauxe (<a href="https://github.com/ltauxe" class="user-mention">@ltauxe</a>; Professor Emerita at the Scripps Institution of Oceanography).
+Nick Swanson-Hysell (<a href="https://github.com/swanson-hysell" class="user-mention">@swanson-hysell</a>; Associate Professor at UC Berkeley), Lori Jonestrask (<a href="https://github.com/moonshoes87" class="user-mention">@moonshoes87</a>), and Ron Shaar (<a href="https://github.com/ronshaar" class="user-mention">@ronshaar</a>, Senior Lecturer at the Hebrew University of Jerusalem) have made substantial contributions to the project as have others in the [open community of contributors](https://github.com/pmagpy/pmagpy/graphs/contributors).
 :::

 :::{grid-item-card}